GerHarte/Quadcopter/readme.md

 * ReadRXTX.ino - Read inputs from the Remote Control
 * SetMotorSpeed.ino - Control the speed of the motors
 * SetupParamaters.ino
-* quadcopter.ino - Main script
+* quadcopter.ino - Main script including PID controller and Kalhman Filters

 Processing
 ----------